DimitriosTsoukalas/Kaggle_Projects/Readme.md

 Goals:

 (1).
-Is it possible to create a model to predict whether a passenger surived or not the accident based on given features?
+Is it possible to create a model to predict whether a passenger survived or not the accident based on given features?
 (2).
 How accurately and what is the best algorithm to make this prediction?